Streetcars in New Orleans: Current rolling stock

-The St. Charles Avenue Line has long operated traditional streetcars of a type once common throughout the United States in the early 20th century.
-Most of the streetcars currently in service on the line are Perley Thomas-built vehicles dating from the 1920s.
-One exception is a restored car from the 1890s, which remains operational and is occasionally used for maintenance duties and special events.
-Unlike many other North American cities, New Orleans never adopted PCC streetcars in the 1930s or 1940s, nor did it replace older equipment with modern light rail vehicles in the later 20th century.
-Locally, the term streetcar remains preferred over alternatives such as trolley, tram, or light rail.
-See, for example, the RTA web site.
+The St. Charles Line operates with historic vehicles built between 1923 and 1924 by the Perley A. Thomas Car Works of High Point, North Carolina.
+A total of 73 cars were built, of which 35 are required for current operations.
+These 900 series cars are part of the line's designation as a National Historic Landmark and therefore cannot be heavily modified, preventing them from being equipped with wheelchair lifts.
+In addition, one car built in 1896 by the J. G. Brill Co. to the Ford, Bacon & Davis design remains operational, although it no longer carries passenger seats, and is occasionally used for maintenance duties and special events.

 With the introduction of the Riverfront and Canal Street lines, the RTA required additional vehicles.
-Two series of modern streetcars, designed to closely resemble the historic Perley Thomas cars, were built in-house by the RTA.
-Seven cars, later known as the 457-series, were completed in 1997 for the new Riverfront line.
-A second group, known as the 2000-series, was constructed beginning with a single car in 1999 and followed by 23 more between 2002 and 2003 for the restored Canal Street line.
+Two series of modern streetcars, designed to resemble the historic Perley Thomas cars, were built in-house by the RTA.
+Seven cars, designated the 457 series, were completed in 1997 for the Riverfront line.
+A second group, known as the 2000 series, was constructed beginning with a single car in 1999 and followed by 23 more between 2002 and 2003 for the restored Canal Street line.
 The trucks for the 2002–2003 vehicles were manufactured by Brookville Equipment Corporation.
 These red-painted streetcars are accessible to passengers with disabilities and, in the case of the 2000-series, equipped with air conditioning.

-The historic green streetcars used on the St. Charles Avenue Line are maintained and stored at Carrollton Station, located in the Carrollton neighborhood.
-The block-wide facility consists of two buildings: an older car barn at Dante and Jeannette Streets and a newer barn at Willow and Dublin Streets.
+The historic green streetcars used on the St. Charles Avenue Line are maintained and stored at Carrollton Station in the Carrollton neighborhood.
+The block-wide facility consists of two buildings: an older car barn at Dante and Jeannette streets and a newer barn at Willow and Dublin streets.
 The shop at Carrollton Station is capable of fabricating replacement parts for the vintage Perley Thomas cars.
-The newer red streetcars are maintained and stored at the A. Philip Randolph Operations Facility, which also serves as the headquarters of the Regional Transit Authority (RTA).
+The newer red streetcars are stored and receive routine maintenance at the A. Philip Randolph Operations Facility, which also serves as the headquarters of the RTA; major repairs on these cars are carried out at Carrollton Station.

-In late 2020, the RTA retrofitted three of the modern streetcars, numbers 460 through 462, to provide accessibility to passengers with disabilities on the St. Charles line.
+In late 2020, the RTA retrofitted three modern streetcars, numbers 460 through 462, to provide accessibility for passengers with disabilities on the St. Charles line.
 A fourth car, number 463, was later modified as well.
+By 2026, the remainder of the 457-463 series have also been modified for St. Charles service.
 These cars were repainted in the traditional green livery of the historic 900-series fleet to match the appearance of the Perley Thomas streetcars.